Potty Training Boys in only 3 Days – Tips, Tales and Takes

 • 1 load of laundry

-Came downstairs to see the dog have pooped all over the living room.
+Came downstairs to see the dog had pooped all over the living room.
 Awesome.

 Onward with the mission.

-The ceremony was not that formal, basically we found everything to do with diapers and Harry stuffed them in a bag.
+The ceremony was not that formal, we found everything to do with diapers, and Harry stuffed them in a bag.

 He seemed to like it.

 Then it was time for underwear.
-He did not want to at first which had me pretty worried since him wanting to underwear up was kind of the key to the whole weekend.
+He did not want to at first, which had me pretty worried since his wanting to put on his underwear was kind of the key to the whole weekend.

 But then he did.